Primetalk/parsers-tutorial/LOG.md

 # Sequence of changes to the project in a reverse chronological order

+### 5. Construct new parsers from smaller ones

+The list of basic combinators are in `ParserCombinatorsOverview.scala`.
+Using these building blocks we may create more complex parsers from smaller.

 ### 4. Parse arithmetic expressions

 Parsers produce some value.
 Usually for representing complex values an algebraic data type is used.